 The bill amends section 4741.04 and enacts section 4741.041 of the Revised Code to establish new requirements and procedures for veterinarian telehealth visits.
 It clarifies that a veterinary-client-patient relationship is necessary for veterinarians to provide care, which can now include telehealth services.
-The amendments specify that a veterinarian must have sufficient knowledge of the patient, which can be established through in-person examinations, real-time telehealth services, or timely visits to the patient's premises.
-Additionally, the bill outlines the conditions under which veterinarians can conduct telehealth visits, including obtaining informed consent from clients and providing necessary information about the visit.
+The bill specifies that a veterinarian must have sufficient knowledge of the patient, which can be established through in-person examinations, real-time telehealth services, or timely visits to the patient's premises.
+Additionally, it outlines the conditions under which a veterinarian can conduct telehealth visits, including obtaining informed consent from the client and providing necessary information about the visit.

-The new section 4741.041 introduces definitions related to telehealth, such as "tele-advice," and sets forth guidelines for veterinarians conducting telehealth services.
-It allows veterinarians to prescribe medications after establishing a veterinary-client-patient relationship via telehealth, with specific limitations on initial prescriptions and refills.
-Furthermore, it restricts the use of telehealth services for livestock raised for human consumption unless an in-person relationship has been established, although tele-advice can be provided without such a relationship.
-The bill also ensures that the practice of veterinary medicine is governed by the laws of the state where the patient is located.
+The new section 4741.041 introduces definitions related to telehealth, such as "tele-advice," and sets forth guidelines for prescribing medications via telehealth.
+It allows veterinarians to prescribe medications after establishing a veterinary-client-patient relationship through telehealth, with specific limitations on initial prescriptions and refills.
+The bill also restricts the use of telehealth services for livestock raised for human consumption unless an in-person relationship has been established, although tele-advice can be provided without this prior relationship.
+Overall, the legislation aims to modernize veterinary practices while ensuring the safety and well-being of animal patients.

 As Reported By Senate Committee: 4741.04